 If you would like to give generally to the Scholarships and Financial Aid, please click here.

 |Other eligibility criteria||Entering first year|

-The Jim ‘Lefty’ MacVicar Memorial Award is awarded annually to a Nova Scotia student entering a degree program at Acadia University with a minimum 75% entering average.
-The award will be made on the basis of academic performance and commitment to athletics prior to attending Acadia University.
-Preference will be given to a student who is a member of an Acadia University varsity athletics team.
+The Jim 'Lefty' MacVicar Memorial Awards are awarded annually to two Nova Scotia students entering a degree program at Acadia University with a minimum 75% entering average.
+The awards will be made on the basis of academic performance and commitment to athletics prior to attending Acadia University.
+Preference will be given to students who are a member of an Acadia University varsity athletics team.

 The endowed award was established in 2007 by The John and Judy Bragg Family Foundation, in consultation with the MacVicar Family, to honour late Jim "Lefty" MacVicar (BA Acadia, 1955; BED Acadia 1956) who taught John Bragg at Oxford High School.
 Jim was a proud Axeman on the Acadia University hockey team.